mbrow20/pythonAndR/README.md

     install.packages("RColorBrewer") <br>
     install.packages("reticulate") <br>
   </blockquote>
   <li>Open ui.R file in R. You can run the app locally in your computer to make sure it is running correctly.
-In the upper right corner of Rstudio there is a <p style="color:blue";><strong>Publish</strong></ps></li>.
+In the upper right corner of Rstudio there is a <span style="color:blue";><strong>Publish</strong></span></li>.
 You should run <strong>rsconnect</strong> on your computer and set up a shiny account.
 The account is uniquely identified on this computer.

 </ol>